SacredSoulrend/javascript-password-generator/README.md

 ```

-Used this website to refernce special characters: https://owasp.org/www-community/password-special-characters
+Used this website to reference special characters: https://owasp.org/www-community/password-special-characters
 I referred to this documentation for help with JavaScript fundamentals: https://developer.mozilla.org/en-US/docs/Web/JavaScript
 ```